PLATFORM UPDATES COMING SOON.

 - An end to the sentencing of children as adults in our county in all cases.

-- An end to the use of mandatory minimums in sentencing, and the abolition of overly punitive prison sentences for minor drug convictions.
+- An end to the use of mandatory minimums in sentencing, and the abolition of overly punitive sentences for minor drug convictions.

 - Increased funding for the Public Defender’s Office.